Dude23-mods/FS25_Personnel_Management/README.md

 Settings are farm-specific where required and are synchronized through the multiplayer workflow.

+### In-game Help

+Personnel Management includes a complete in-game Help section with the same subject matter as the ReadMe.
+The Help uses a topic list and article view inspired by the Precision Farming layout.
+German is used for the German game language, French for French, and English for all other languages.

 ### Savegame Support

-Personnel data is stored with the savegame and restored when the game is loaded.
-Version 1.1.0.0 persists substantially more information, including:

-- farm-specific applicant markets,
-- employee profiles and career histories,
-- birthdays, age and retirement data,
-- salaries and open salary requests,
-- specialization and training progress,
-- transport-driver status and priority,
-- long-term personnel statistics and settings.

-Existing savegames from earlier mod versions are migrated where necessary.
-Missing values are initialized without replacing established employees or applicant data.
+Version 1.1.4.0 persists and migrates the complete personnel state, including applicant markets, employee profiles, career histories, salaries, training, specialization progress, active specialization slots, specialization activation years, transport priorities, statistics and farm-specific settings.

 ### Multiplayer Synchronization